JaydenPahukula/jchords/engine/README.md

 | `alignChordsWithLyrics` | `boolean`                           | Whether or not to align chords with the position markers (`_`) in the following lyric line if applicable.                                            |
 | `showChordDurations`    | `boolean`                           | Whether or not to render non-lyric aligned chords with symbols indicating their rhythm/duration, e.g. `\|` for separating bars or`.` for beat count. |
 | `transpose`             | `number`                            | How many semitones up or down to transpose the song.                                                                                                 |

-## Notes for documentation

-### Chord alignments

-Tries three ways of rendering chords in the following order of precedence:

-1. If applicable, align them with the chord markers in a following lyric line
-1. Else if applicable, render them in bars with duration markers, aligning them by "groups" divided by empty lines
-1. Else just render the chords with no special alignment